 also parses because absent representations are accepted, but only one item appears in the Infoset.(The fact that the occurrence was fourth in the array is not preserved into the Infoset).
 However, this data

 |||[4]|

-causes a processing error because there is a final trailing separator and dfdl:separatorSuppressionPolicy is 'trailingEmptyStrict'.
+causes a Processing Error because there is a final trailing separator and dfdl:separatorSuppressionPolicy is 'trailingEmptyStrict'.

 Now consider the same scenario but XSD minOccurs of '2'.
 The first term reappears as RepDef(2).
 The data

 |||[4]